xlan2020/DisplaceMen-demo/README.md

 - fixes the bugs 1.2.5 had but is not thoroughly tested.

 1.2.5
-- has minor bugs; only one was found to cause crashes, and it is relatively unstable.
+- has minor bugs; only one was found to cause crashes, and it is relatively stable.

 ________